By Sorsa Editorial

 Key Takeaway: There are four practical ways to get Twitter/X data with Python in 2026: X's official SDK (pip install xdk), Tweepy, plain requests with a bearer token, or a third-party REST API.
-The right choice depends on whether you need write access (posting, liking), how much you want to spend, and how much OAuth setup you are willing to deal with.
-Read-only projects have simpler, cheaper options than projects that need to post.
+The official routes bill per resource and require OAuth; a read-only third-party API needs only an API key and suits read-heavy work.

-If you searched "twitter api python" expecting to find a quick pip install and a working code snippet, you are in for a surprise.
-The X (formerly Twitter) API has changed dramatically since most existing tutorials were written.
-The pricing model is different, the authentication is different, and there is now an official Python SDK that did not exist a year ago.
+If you searched "twitter api python" expecting a quick pip install and a working snippet, the current landscape is messier than the old tutorials suggest.
+The X (formerly Twitter) API changed its pricing model, changed its authentication, and now ships an official Python SDK that did not exist a year ago.

 What Changed: X API in 2026

-If the last time you touched the Twitter API was 2023 or earlier, here is what you need to know.
+If the last time you touched the Twitter API was 2023 or earlier, here is what is different.

 X released an official Python SDK.
 The XDK (X Developer Kit) is an auto-generated SDK with type hints, automatic pagination, and streaming support.
 Install it with pip install xdk.
-It is new (launched alongside the samples repo on GitHub), but it is the first official Python library X has ever shipped.
+It is the first official Python library X has ever shipped.

 Tweepy still works.
 It supports X API v2 and remains the most mature community library.
-If you have existing Tweepy code, it will run fine with current credentials.
+Existing Tweepy code runs fine with current credentials.

 Old libraries are dead.
-The python-twitter package by bear is archived.
-The twitter package on PyPI has not been updated in years.
+The original python-twitter package by bear is archived, and the twitter package on PyPI has not been updated in years.
 If a tutorial tells you to pip install python-twitter, that tutorial is outdated.
+(A separate, actively maintained v2 wrapper published by sns-sdks is covered in the next section.)

 Which Approach Should You Use?